 Understanding AMC Entertainment's Unusual Options Activity

-On Friday, shares of AMC Entertainment (NYSE:AMC) saw unusual options activity.
-After the option alert, the stock price moved up to $33.07.
+Shares of AMC Entertainment (NYSE:AMC) saw some unusual options activity on Thursday.
+Following the unusual option alert, the stock price moved down to $43.71.

 - Option Type: SWEEP